Crypto Futures Order Types Explained: Market, Limit, Stop, and More

 Limitation

-A stop-limit order also activates when the stop price is reached, but instead of becoming a market order, it becomes a limit order.
+A stop-limit order activates when the stop price is reached, but instead of becoming a market order, it becomes a limit order.

-• stop price: $2,950
+- Stop price: $2,950

-• limit price: $2,940
+- Limit price: $2,940

 Benefit

-• More control over execution price
+- More control over execution price

 Limitation

-• No guarantee of execution after trigger
+- No guarantee of execution

 Take-profit orders are used to close a position once a profit target is reached.

-Other Advanced Order Options Beginners May See
+Other Advanced Order Types

 How to Place Futures Orders as a Beginner

-Decide whether you are entering or exiting
+- Decide whether you are entering or exiting

-Decide what matters most: speed or price
+- Decide whether speed or price matters more

-Decide whether you need a trigger-based order
+- Decide if a trigger-based order is needed

-Plan your risk before entering
+- Plan risk before entering the trade

-Why Order Types Matter More in Futures Than Beginners Expect
+Why Order Types Matter More in Futures

-How TetherBack Can Help Reduce Futures Trading Fee Costs
+How TetherBack Can Help Reduce Trading Fees

 Glossary